Hans Kotter – MEHR LICHT!

 In der Stern-Wywiol Galerie wird das Werk des international ausstellenden Künstlers nun erstmals in Hamburg gezeigt – Zeit zum Glücklichsein!

-Yesterday it was all over the press: CEBIT, Germany's largest trade fair for information technology, no longer exists.
+It was all over the press yesterday: CEBIT, Germany's largest trade fair for information technology, has been cancelled.
 How can that be?

 You could always be sure of seeing something new, something unexpected, something fascinating.
-How can it be that such a fair no longer functions in the land of engineers and tinkerers?
+How can it be that such a trade fair no longer functions in the land of engineers and inventors?

-The fair company blames dwindling visitor numbers.
-Maybe it's because computers can do so much today and we are increasingly overwhelmed by their operation, that we generally only use a maximum of 5% of the possibilities of our computers.
-Or that we sometimes feel downright at the mercy of the machine - often shortly before an important deadline - when it doesn't do what it should and mutates into an hourly grave.
+The trade fair organisers blame dwindling visitor numbers.
+Perhaps it is because computers can do so much nowadays and we are increasingly overwhelmed by their operation that we generally only utilise a maximum of 5% of the possibilities offered by our computers.
+Or that we sometimes feel downright at the mercy of the machine when it doesn't do what it's supposed to - often just before an important deadline - and mutates into an hourly grave.

-Or maybe we don't want to use computers any more, maybe we have a kind of technology fatigue, a weariness, because we seem to have lost the human element, the individual element.
+Or perhaps we are tired of computers, perhaps we have a kind of technology fatigue, a weariness, because we seem to have lost the human touch, the individuality.

-Tonight we welcome an artist to the gallery whose art succeeds in uniting the disparate and making use of the contradictions of modern life:
+Tonight we welcome an artist to the gallery whose art manages to unite the disparate and make the contradictions of modern life usable:

-Hans Kotter builds illuminated objects and sculptures out of stainless steel, Plexiglas and hundreds of LEDs.
-These are precision devices, meticulously planned, built to the millimetre, produced with the latest processing techniques that make highly polished stainless steel possible, for example, and equipped with a mini-computer that controls the processes inside.
+Hans Kotter builds illuminated objects and sculptures from stainless steel, Plexiglas and hundreds of LEDs.
+These are precision devices, meticulously planned, built to the millimetre, manufactured using the latest processing techniques, which make highly polished stainless steel possible, for example, and equipped with a mini-computer that controls the processes inside.

-And here it comes: these objects and sculptures made of technology make you happy!
+And here's the thing: these objects and sculptures made of technology make you happy!
 Hans Kotter's art does not hide its technical character and yet we can love it.
-We are fascinated by the running lights that draw us into imaginary infinite spaces.
-Movement always compels our gaze, that is the evolutionary heritage of our origins.
-And we are curious when we can look somewhere inside.
+We are fascinated by the moving lights that draw us into imaginary infinite expanses.
+Movement always compels our gaze, that is the evolutionary legacy of our origins.
+And we are curious when we can look into something.
 Into infinite curves or tunnels, for example.
-That is the cognitive side.
+That's the cognitive side.

-But it seems to me that the emotional, the subconscious side of our reaction to this art is even more important.
+But the emotional, the subconscious side of our reaction to this art seems even more important to me.
 Many of Hans Kotter's works emit light.
 And light is doping for the soul.
-In the case of so-called winter depression, light therapy is a fast-acting, recognised healing method.
-Light increases the seratonin level in the organism.
-And serotonin is known to have a mood-lifting effect, i.e. it makes you happy.
+For so-called winter depression, light therapy is a fast-acting, recognised healing method.
+Light increases the seratonin level in the body.
+And serotonin is known to have a mood-enhancing effect, i.e. it makes you happy.

 Last night I sat down with the Twins in peace and quiet.
-It was a bit like sitting by the sea: Waves arrive, here from light, quite evenly, but always different.
-It's relaxing, and at the same time it's captivating, because we can't escape the movement of the light.
-I kept discovering new details of the work and meditated a little at the same time, it was wonderful!
+It was a bit like sitting by the sea: Waves come in, here made of light, very evenly, but always different.
+It's relaxing, and at the same time it's captivating because we can't escape the movement of the light.
+I kept discovering new details of the work and meditated a little at the same time, it was marvellous!

 And it is precisely this state of alert rapture that Hans Kotter is concerned with in his work.
 The artist says of himself: "I paint with the computer like others paint with a brush."
 He always has a very precise idea of what effect his light art should have, what the work itself should look like, what spaces he wants to open up in the work.
 At the same time, he knows exactly what effect the work should have in the surrounding space.
 Hans Kotter knows how to give his works a very real aura, which then enchants the room.
-And if the constantly changing colours are too intense for you, you can also stop the gradients and thus perhaps obtain a cool aura in summer and a warm one in winter.
+And if you find the constantly changing colours too intense, you can also stop the gradients, perhaps creating a cool aura in summer and a warm one in winter.

 Hans Kotter sketches his idea of light on paper.
-Then, in long sessions on the computer - depending on the complexity of the shapes and colours - he programs the controls for hundreds of LEDs.
-With the help of mirrors at precisely calculated installation angles, he then creates the fascinating mini-cosms that his works often represent.
+He then programs the controls for hundreds of LEDs on the computer in long sessions - depending on the complexity of the shapes and colours.
+With the help of mirrors at precisely calculated installation angles, he then creates the fascinating mini-cosmos that his works often depict.

-For me, Hans Kotter makes the light art of the 21st century.
-He ties in with the traditions of the ZERO group and the Op Art of Victor Vaserely, for example.
-He uses all the technical innovations, especially in the field of illuminants and software, but he doesn't do it for the sake of mere gimmickry.
+For me, Hans Kotter creates the light art of the 21st century.
+He ties in with the traditions of the ZERO Group and the Op Art of Victor Vaserely, for example.
+He utilises all technical innovations, especially in the field of light sources and software, but he doesn't do this for the sake of mere gimmickry.
 Rather, he wants to show us what happens when we see, when we see light.
 That which is so existential that we no longer even notice it.

-Ladies and gentlemen, the artist is present - take this opportunity and ask him anything you want to know about his art and about LIGHT.
-We now have days when it is pitch dark for 14 hours a day - MORE LIGHT seems to me to be the appropriate answer.
+Ladies and gentlemen, the artist is present - take this opportunity to ask him anything you want to know about his art and about LIGHT.
+We now have days when it is pitch dark for 14 hours a day - MORE LIGHT seems to me to be the right answer.

 In our new catalogue you will find a wide range of Hans Kotter's work, feel free to take a look.